SalesforceCommerceCloud/raml-toolkit/.github/CONTRIBUTING.md

 Most of the time, you are probably looking to update or change a profile instead of code itself.
 These profiles are the actual rule sets applied to the RAML specs when running this tool.
 Profiles are between you and your team.

-### Creating a new profile
+### Creating a New Profile

-If you want to create a new profile there are a few items that you need to follow or at least consider when contributing a new profile.
+If you want to create a new profile there are a few items that you need to follow or at least consider when contributing a new profile:

   - Profile naming
   - Testing
   - Don't reinvent the wheel
-  - Add meta data to your profile in the form of comments
+  - Add metadata to your profile in the form of comments

-#### Profile naming
+#### Profile Naming

 Profiles should be named with clarity to be descriptive of the purpose of that profile.
-The following files should be names for your profile
+The following files should be names for your profile:

 - test/{profile-name}.js        -> Where the tests for your profile live
 - test/{profile-name}.raml      -> Where a valid RAML definition for your profile lives